North Downs

 The North Downs are a ridge of chalk hills and an area of downland in south-east England, that stretch from Farnham in Surrey to the White Cliffs of Dover in Kent.
 Much of the North Downs comprises two Areas of Outstanding Natural Beauty (AONBs): the Surrey Hills and the Kent Downs.
 The North Downs Way National Trail runs along the North Downs from Farnham to Dover.
+They form the northern boundary of the Weald, which is correspondingly bounded to the south by the South Downs.

 The highest point in the North Downs is Botley Hill, Surrey (270 m above sea level).
 The County Top of Kent is Betsom's Hill (251 m above sea level), which is less than 1 km from Westerham Heights, Bromley, the highest point in Greater London at an elevation of 245 m.

 Toponymy

 This term is used to describe the characteristic landscape of 'elevated rolling grassy hills' in southern England, where chalk and limestone is exposed at the surface, acquiring this sense around the 14th century.
 The name "downs" is derived from the Celtic word "dun", meaning "fort" or "fastness" (and by extension "fortified settlement", from which it entered English as "town", similar to Germanic "burg"/"burough"), though the original meaning would have been "hill", as early forts were commonly hillforts - compare Germanic "burg" (fort) and "berg" (mountain).
 These hills are prefixed 'North' to distinguish them from a similar range of hills – the South Downs – which runs roughly parallel to them but some 50 km away on the southern edge of the Weald that divides the two ranges of hills.